 The difference becomes apparent on death if the deceased spouse had children.

 Spouses are still entitled to inherit from each other even if a marriage contract providing for separation of property is concluded.
-The type of separate property determines the consequences for inheritance.
+If neither of you have kids, you will inherit 100 percent from each other, if the deceased spouse had his/her habitual residence in Denmark at the time of death.

 A marriage contract may only include provisions on the type of separate property and the scope of the separate property.